jalcine/sqlite-hypercore/README.md

 The primary repository for this project is stored at [git.jacky.wtf][] and mirrored to [github.com][].
 You can use whichever code forge you'd prefer.

+> It is recommended to always use [cargo-crev](https://github.com/crev-dev/cargo-crev) to verify the trustworthiness of each of your dependencies, including this one.

 ## Things to Do

 - [ ] Complete the wrapper over `sqlite3_vfs` in [`sqlite_hypercore::vfs`](./src/vfs/mod.rs).